-Each of the proposed fourteen new residential units exceed the standards for internal floorspace set out in the London Plan (as modified in March 2016).
-Each two bed, three person unit would have an internal floor area of 62sq.m while the two wheelchair units on the ground floor would have a floor area of 73sq.m which is greater than the standard of 61sq.m set out in the London Plan (MALP 2016).
+Each of the proposed twelve new residential units exceed the standards for internal floorspace set out in the London Plan (as modified in March 2016).
+Each two bed, three person unit would have an internal floor area of 62sq.m which is greater than the standard of 61sq.m set out in the London Plan (MALP 2016).

-Each unit benefits from either a private balcony facing southeast at the first to third floors.
-Each of the two ground floor units have a screened private garden area.
+Each unit benefits from either a private balcony at the first to third floors.
+Each of the ground floor units have a screened private garden area.
 All occupants would benefit from communal open space situated to the rear of the building.